stevenyoungkin/combining_MySQL_and_Tableau/README.md

 MySQL was used throughout this course with the IED MySQL Workbench.
 Tableau Public was used for data visualization.

 All of the Tableau visualizaitons can be found under my profile: https://public.tableau.com/profile/steven2028#!/
+NOTE: some of these vizzes are interaactive.
+Therefore, I recommend visiting my profile to get the most out of them.

 Here are the business questions from the final tasks: